History of Saint Vincent and the Grenadines: French and British colonisation and the Carib Wars

 The Second Carib War begun in March 1795 by the Caribs, who harboured long-standing grievances against the British colonial administration, and were supported by French Revolutionary advisors including the radical Victor Hugues.
 The Caribs successfully gained control of most of the island except for the immediate area around Kingstown, which was saved from direct assault on several occasions by the timely arrival of British reinforcements.
 British efforts to penetrate and control the interior and windward areas of the island were repeatedly frustrated by incompetence, disease, and effective Carib defences, which were eventually supplemented by the arrival of some French troops from Martinique.
 A major military expedition by General Ralph Abercromby was eventually successful in crushing the Carib opposition in 1797.
-More than 5,000 black Caribs were deported from Saint Vincent first to the island of Baliceaux, off Bequia, where half of them died in concentration camps, and then to the island of Roatán off the coast of present-day Honduras, where they later became known as the Garifuna people.
+More than 5,000 black Caribs were deported from Saint Vincent first to the island of Baliceaux, off Bequia, where half of them died, and then to the island of Roatán off the coast of present-day Honduras, where they later became known as the Garifuna people.

 Like the French before them, the British also used African slaves to work plantations of sugar, coffee, indigo, tobacco, cotton and cocoa.
 Decades after the success of the Haitian Revolution, the British abolished slavery in 1834; full emancipation was achieved in 1838.
 The economy then went into a period of decline with many landowners abandoning their estates and leaving the land to be cultivated by liberated slaves.
 The resulting labour shortages on the plantations attracted Portuguese immigrants in the 1840s and East Indians in the 1860s as laborers.
 Conditions remained harsh for both former slaves and immigrant agricultural workers, as depressed world sugar prices kept the economy stagnant until the turn of the 20th century.

 A Crown Colony government was installed in 1877, a Legislative Council created in 1925, and universal adult suffrage granted in 1951.
 During this period, the British made several unsuccessful attempts to affiliate St. Vincent with other Windward Islands in order to govern the region through a unified administration.
 The most notable was the West Indies Federation, which collapsed in 1962.